gtv140/Lucky-Draw/README.md

 <a href="#earn">Earning</a>
 <a href="#services">Services</a>
 <a href="#affiliate">Affiliate</a>
+<a href="#blog">Blog</a>
 <a href="#contact">Contact</a>
 </nav>

 <section id="about">
 <h2>About SkillMint Pro</h2>
 <p>SkillMint Pro is your digital learning & earning hub.
 Learn practical online skills and turn them into real income with AdSense, affiliate marketing, and digital services.
-100% beginner-friendly.</p>
+Beginner-friendly and future-ready.</p>
 </section>

 <section id="earn">